Lighting 101: Textural Lighting for Detail Shots

 (If you do this, consider having the light come in from the direction of on of the corners of your frame.
 That makes for more interesting compositional lines.)

-This is a technique that can quickly quickly boost a freelancer's income.
-Most assignments are billed on a day-rate-against-space basis.
-Designers love adding detail shots to layouts.
+Most assignments are billed on a day-rate-against-space basis, meaning you get paid more if they run more pictures.
+Page designers love adding detail shots to layouts.
 You'll be surprised how often spending 5 minutes on making a nice one can net you another hundred bucks on the day.

 Next: Lighting 101: Cross Lighting